-In this mode one issued measurement command triggers the acquisition of one data pair.
-Each data pair consists of one 16 bit temperature and one 16 bit humidity value (in this order).
-During transmission each data value is always followed by a CRC checksum, see section 4.4.
+In this mode one issued measurement command triggers the acquisition of a 16 bit temperature value.
+During transmission that value is always followed by a CRC checksum, see section 4.4.

 In single shot mode different measurement commands can be selected.
-The 16 bit commands are shown in Table 8.
+The 16 bit commands are shown in Table 7.
 They differ with respect to repeatability (low, medium and high) and clock stretching (enabled or disabled).